GRASS logo

 i.rectify uses the control points included in the source data or identified with the Ground Control Points Manager to calculate a transformation matrix and then converts x,y cell coordinates to standard map coordinates for each pixel in the image.
 The result is a planimetric image with a transformed coordinate system (i.e., a different coordinate system than before it was rectified).
 Supported transformation methods are first, second, and third order polynomial and thin plate spline.
 Thin plate spline is recommended for ungeoreferenced satellite imagery where ground control points (GCPs) are included.
 Examples are NOAA/AVHRR and ENVISAT imagery which include throusands of GCPs.

 More than one raster map may be rectified at a time.
 Each cell file should be given a unique output file name.
-The rectified image or rectified raster maps will be located in the target LOCATION when the program is completed.
+The rectified image or rectified raster maps will be located in the target project when the program is completed.
 The original unrectified files are not modified or removed.

-If you are rectifying a file with plans to patch it to another file using the GRASS program r.patch, choose option number one, the current window in the target location.
-This window, however, must be the default window for the target LOCATION.
+If you are rectifying a file with plans to patch it to another file using the GRASS program r.patch, choose option number one, the current window in the target project.
+This window, however, must be the default window for the target project.
 When a file being rectified is smaller than the default window in which it is being rectified, NULLs are added to the rectified file.
 Patching files of the same size that contain NULL data, eliminates the possibility of a no-data line in the patched result.
 This is because, when the images are patched, the NULLs in the image are "covered" with non-NULL pixel values.
 When rectifying files that are going to be patched, rectify all of the files using the same default window.

 Coordinate transformation